DarienLibrary/website_content/content/_finished/coronavirus/community.md

 Additional information about [unemployment benefits for furloughed employees](https://dar.to/2QK2wvC "Unemployment benefits for furloughed employees") is available from the U.S. Office of Personnel Management (OPM).

-You can also [work with a career coach](https://dar.to/3cDMuf7 "work with a career coach") through the Goodwill Career Center to get help planning your next steps.
+You can also [work with a career coach](https://dar.to/3cDMuf7 "work with a career coach") through the Goodwill Career Center to get help planning your next steps or visit [CT Hires](https://www.cthires.com/vosnet/Default.aspx "CT Hires") for Connecticut State resources.

 Read tips on [_"Between Jobs: Moving Forward Following Unemployment"_](https://dar.to/2QNbqs9 "Between Jobs: Moving Forward Following Unemployment")
 <br />